TryGhost/Ghost/ghost/minifier/README.md

 - Minfier constructor requires a src and a dest
 - minify() function takes an object with destination file as the key and source glob as the value
-    - globs can be anything tiny-glob supports
+    - globs can be anything tiny-glob supports (must use forward slash regardless of platform)
     - destination files must end with .css or .js
     - src files will be minified according to their destination file extension